alta3/ansible-confluence/README.md

 1. Grab a backup of the current confluence system (See the five (5) backup steps below)
 2. Set up a server, installing ubuntu 16.04, then run this playbook.
 3. Browse the server `http://<ip_address:8090` and perform the post install steps below
-4. ssh into the server and do these steps:
+4. ssh into the confluence server and do these steps:
    1. This playbook installs confluence in **/opt/atlassian/**, so start confluence like this:
       `sudo ./opt/atlassian/confluence/bin/start-confluence.sh`
    2. Set the path, in our case we want to use ***"/wiki"*** Example:  **https://alta3.com/wiki**